Name of Procedure

 - Final Target: just anterior to the vertebral body (on lateral) and halfway between the lateral and midline of the vertebral body (on AP)

-- Entry: Straight lateral to the Initial Target, by a few cm.
+- Entry: Entry point is straight lateral to the Initial Target, by a few cm.

-- Obtain a scotty-dog view on the side being treated.
-From here, further oblique rotation might be useful.
+- Obtain a scotty-dog view on the side that you are starting on.
+From here, rotate to a more exaggerated oblique view.

 - Anesthetize the skin and insert a 22g x 7″ quincke needle to contact your initial target.

 - From there, “walk” off laterally till you can feel/see the needle advance slightly anterior.
-(Example of the left and right initial targets are shown below)
+(In the below examples, the needles have just hit their initial targets)

 - Change to a lateral view

-- Continue to advance the needle with a lateral to medial trajectory (Imaging you’re trying to wrap the needle around the vertebral body so we can get to our final target).
+- Continue to advance the needle with a lateral to medial trajectory (Imagine that you’re trying to wrap the needle around the vertebral body to get to your final target).

 - Keep advancing till the needle tip is just a few millimeters past the anterior border of the vertebral body.